 NitWits have specially designed a Head Lice Comb which has been laboratory tested by the Insect Control & Research Inc. It is an all in one comb with detangling teeth to help remove knots, fine metal teeth to remove the head lice and their eggs plus a 5 x magnifying glass to help detect the lice and eggs and a long comfort grip handle.
 Find out where to buy NitWits

 Most schools will send a letter home to parents to inform them if there has been a head lice case in the school.
-Being that they are extremely contagious it is important that parents make the effort to check their children in the case of this happening.
+As they can easily spread, it is important that parents make the effort to check their children in the case of this happening.
 If you do find head lice in your children report the infestation to the school so they can be vigilant in informing other parents.

-Head lice prevention is highly recommended to parents especially during key infestation periods.
+Head lice prevention is highly recommended to parents especially during key infestation periods such as tieing up hair, regular checks and discouraging children from sharing hats.
 There are products, natural oils and general practice that can be incorporated into a daily routine to discourage the louse from getting onto children’s hair.
-Try NitWits Anti-Lice and Detangling Spray – not only will it create a protection barrier against head lice but the special conditioning agents help to detangle knots and make the hair soft and manageable for everyday styling
+Try NitWits Anti-Lice and Detangling Spray – not only will it help to detect head lice but the special conditioning agents help to detangle knots and make the hair soft and manageable for everyday styling